JLuckySOC/Azure-IAM-Automation-Lab/README.md

 ## 🧠 Notes

 - Built entirely on the Microsoft Entra Free tier
-- Ideal for IAM audits, identity hygiene, and operational alerting
+- Ideal for IAM audits, identity security posture, and operational alerting
-- Future enhancements may include MFA flagging and role-based access analysis